 If you thought all houseplants require direct sunlight to grow, then you'd be mistaken.
-"The amount of sunlight a plant needs depends on where it is from and its native environment," Nika Vaughan, founder of Plant Salon, tells us.
+"The amount of sunlight a plant needs depends on where it is from and its native environment," says Nika Vaughan, founder of Plant Salon.
 "If it is used to more indirect light, putting it in a spot with strong sun all day might cause it to burn."

 Better known as the "ZZ" plant, Zamioculcas zamiifolias are a great way to add foliage to an area of your home that doesn't receive a lot of sunlight.
 "Its shiny, waxy leaves grow on thick succulent stalks, and its roots grow round tubers for storing water," Vaughan shares.
 "This is the epitome of a low-needs plant, and I love that it can easily be moved and relocated in order to make room for varieties that need light closer to a window."

-Popularly known as the "nerve" plant due to its delicately veined, dark green leaves, Fittonias are striking options that grow well in filtered, indirect lighting, says Vaughan.
+Popularly known as the "nerve" plant due to their delicately veined, dark green leaves, Fittonias are striking options that grow well in filtered, indirect lighting, Vaughan says.
 "The Fittonia is petite, dense, and ruffly; it is used to growing nestled under others," she continues.
 "It's a great one to grow tucked into a small grouping to shield it from too much direct sunlight."